martiansnoop/martiansnoop.github.io/_drafts/2017-01-02-meta-baking-bread.md

   * I have three of varying sizes, could make do with 2 or even 1.
 * loaf pan
 * measuring spoons
-  * my scale is not precise enough to measure 1 gram of yeast, and a lot of recipes list small things like yeast and salt in volume measurements still
+  * my scale is not precise enough to measure 1 gram of yeast so I use 1/4 tsp instead, and a lot of recipes list small things like yeast and salt in volume measurements still
 * oven
   * my oven is tiny.